-Seventh-grade history covers the late Middle Ages through the Renaissance and up to the Age of Exploration.
+Seventh-grade history covers the late Middle Ages through the Renaissance and up to the Age of Exploration and Colonization.
 One main lesson begins with an examination of the changes in human consciousness that were taking place near the end of the Middle Ages, including chivalry, the rise of powerful monarchs, intense religious fervor, the development of cities, and the increasing importance of arts, crafts, and trade.
-A second main lesson starts with Elizabethan England.
+A second main lesson may start with Elizabethan England.
 It includes the conflict between church and state, and progresses to northern Europe and the influence of Martin Luther.
 A study of the beginnings of natural science and Renaissance astronomy includes a look at the major astronomers and the conflict between religion and science.
 A final history main lesson covers Lorenzo de Medici and the flowering of Florence, the lives of the great artists, and the transformation of Rome into a city of culture.
 A study of Spain, the Inquisition, the Portuguese explorers, and the journeys of Christopher Columbus ends this lesson.
+The history of Africa or Asia is often covered in tandem with geography lessons during this year.

 The study of history continues in the eighth grade with the colonial period in America and covers the American Revolution, the founding of the United States, the writing of the Constitution, the western expansion, and the Civil War.
 Students study the economic and social forces that shaped the emerging nation and later led to the War Between the States.
 The great waves of immigration in the early 19th century are also covered, as are the biographies of leading figures in U.S. history.
-Students read the Declaration of Independence, the Constitution, the Bill of Rights, and excerpts from Thomas Paine's Common Sense.
-Each student writes a paper about his or her family's immigration experience.
+Students read the Declaration of Independence, the Constitution, the Bill of Rights, and Martin Luther King, Jr.'s Letter from Birmingham Jail.
+Each student writes a paper about their family's immigration experience.

-A final main lesson block is devoted to the study of revolutions, including the French, the Russian, the Industrial, and the contemporary Electronic revolution.
+A final main lesson block is devoted to the study of revolutions, including the French, the Russian, the Industrial, and the Civil Rights movement.
 The course ends with a survey of the major political events of the twentieth century.
 Biographies and narrative accounts enliven these studies.
-In addition to creating main lesson books, each student is required to complete a project.
+In addition to creating main lesson books, each student is required to complete a project, often on a contemporary course of social study.